How to Fix Meat probe socket on Thermador ME301YS (Wall Oven)

 This step-by-step repair guide walks you through fixing meat probe socket on your Thermador ME301YS (Wall Oven).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

-On the Thermador ME301YS, the meat probe socket assembly (part number 14-33-197 or cross-referenced as 00418435) is secured behind the oven cavity liner, and a common mistake I see is techs forgetting to fully discharge the control board before disconnecting the socket harness — skipping this step can fry your board.
-Also watch for melted connector pins on the wiring harness side; if those are damaged, replacing only the socket won’t solve your problem.
+In my experience with the Thermador ME301YS, the meat probe socket assembly (part number 14-33-197 or cross-referenced as 00418435) is secured behind the oven cavity liner.
+A common mistake I see is techs forgetting to fully discharge the control board before disconnecting the socket harness — skipping this step can fry your board.
+Also, watch for melted connector pins on the wiring harness side; if those are damaged, replacing only the socket won’t solve your problem.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.